What to Bring

 - Body suits or bathing suits

 Parents are expected to both present their children to the Court in proper clothing, and to set a good example for their children by their own proper dress.

 What are the juvenile’s rights in juvenile court?

-to know the place and time of all scheduled hearings;
+- to know the place an time of all scheduled hearings;

-to be present at all hearings, unless the juvenile’s presence is waived by the juvenile’s defense attorney;
+- to be present at all hearings, unless the juvenile’s presence is waived but the juvenile’s defense attorney;

-to know the dispositional, or treatment plan, alternatives available to the Court at a dispositional hearing.
+- to know the dispositional, or treatment plan, alternatives to the Court at a dispositional hearing.

 - a juvenile does NOT have a right to post bond in order to be released from the juvenile detention center;